 It is estimated that the learning methods used in educational institutions, both inside and outside of school, have not considered the gender of most students, especially women and the poor.
-This is due to the following two things: (1) there is still a belief that the key to education lies in the efforts of educators, parents, or students to always obey the rules without hesitation, and (2) there is a belief that women are less intelligent than men, even though they have been educated like men.9 Gender bias persists and is socialized through the learning process at home and at school.
+This is due to the following two things: (1) there is still a belief that the key to education lies in the efforts of educators, parents, or students to always obey the rules without hesitation, and (2) there is a belief that women are less intelligent than men, even though they have been educated like men.
+Gender bias persists and is socialized through the learning process at home and at school.
 Children will learn that mothers or housemaids (women) always do household chores such as cooking, washing, and sweeping, so they believe that housework is women's work (Efendy 2014).
 Furthermore, illustrations and sentence formulations that do not reflect gender equality are often found in school educational resources, such as textbooks.
 For example, the picture of a pilot is always a colored male because the job requires strength and skills that can only be possessed by men.
 Such a perspective seems unfair to one party, especially women.
 Their educational opportunities are reduced.
 In addition, they are forced to work to help their parents when they should still be enjoying their childhood or adolescence.

 Women are often looked down upon in the family, especially in terms of education.
 For families who do not have adequate financial resources, it will certainly have an impact on women's lives.
 When the family's economic situation does not allow, parents will prioritize their sons over their daughters to go to school.
-Education is prioritized to support the role of men as heads of households and responsible for supporting their families, while women are considered to only be housewives who work at home to take care of their children, husbands, and homes.10 From this perspective, higher education is not so important for women.
+Education is prioritized to support the role of men as heads of households and responsible for supporting their families, while women are considered to only be housewives who work at home to take care of their children, husbands, and homes.
+From this perspective, higher education is not so important for women.
 In fact, this assumption is not always true.
 What if the situation requires women to play a role in earning a living and leading the household?
-If women are not well educated, they almost certainly cannot do that job to replace the role of men in the family.11
+If women are not well educated, they almost certainly cannot do that job to replace the role of men in the family.
+In the situation is not always true almost certainly cannot do that job to replace the role of men in the family.

 This gender study may be related to gender-inclusive character education, which shows character education efforts to increase awareness of one's character so as to develop genderjust social relations.
-In other words, gender justice can be internalized in one's consciousness so that it becomes a character in his/her social life (Hadi 2015).
-In the midst of many movements for character education that are not accompanied by a gender perspective, it is possible that the nation's character will become gender biased.
-Therefore, special efforts are needed to direct the character education curriculum in a gender-just direction.
+In other words, gender justice can be internalized in one's consciousness